HumzaProfessional/Raspberry-pico-projects/README.md

 ### Prerequisites

+In order to do these projects, make sure you have:
+Pico Display unit
-In order to do these projects, make sure you have a Pico Display unit, Raspberry Pi usb cable(most likely comes with it when you buy the PICO), a micropython intrepter and a few electronic trinkets(wires, diodes, and a breadboard(isn't necessary but can be useful)).
+Raspberry Pi usb cable(most likely comes with it when you buy the PICO), a micropython intrepter electronic componenets (wires, diodes, and a breadboard(isn't necessary but can be useful)).

 #### Links
 Raspberry pi pico